JOIN OUR COURSE

 You can easily figure out the pattern of each mode using the C major scale: If you play the C major scale but start and end on a different note each time, you’ll get a unique pattern of whole and half steps, and, therefore, a different mode.

 By using the C major scale, you can understand the unique sound and pattern of each mode without having to memorize each one individually.
-C major acts as the perfect reference because no black keys are involved
+C major acts as the perfect reference because no black keys are involved.

 Ionian